Macquarie-University-DSC/sysadmin_workshop/README.md

 `r-x` - Read and execute but no write permission.

-Note that `rwx` is repeated three times, the first time is the read, write and execute permissions for a user, the second is for a group, and the third is for the system.
+Note that `rwx` is repeated three times, the first time is the read, write and execute permissions for a user, the second is for a group, and the third is for the entire system commonly called others.

 In linux we want to restrict access as much as possible to prevent things from having access to other things they shouldn't.